01-edu/UX-UI/subjects/ux/music-on/card-sorting/README.md

 **Deliverables:**

-- A card sorting workshop script with the research goals
+- A card sorting workshop script with the research goals (PDF document)
 - Pictures of the ongoing workshop
 - A document to show the new content organization (it can be a picture of the board with sticky notes or the digital version).